samuchakraborty/samuchakraborty/README.md

 ## I'm a Backend & Flutter Dev!

 - 🔭 I’m currently working on ...
 Flutter
 - 🌱 I’m currently learning ...
-Nodejs
+Spring Boot
-- 👯 I’m looking to collaborate on ... open source project in flutter and nodejs
+- 👯 I’m looking to collaborate on ... open source project in flutter
 - ⚡ Fun fact: ...
 I love to watch Movies, travel to mountains and beaches and play chess.